sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 ### run immediately or create bash script?

-`->setRunImmediately(false)`: by default, the script will not do any actual upgrading, but rather, it will output a bash script that does the actual upgrading.
-When you set `runImmediately` to true, the PHP code will use the `exec` function to output commands on the `command line` immediately. **Careful!
+`->setRunImmediately(false)`: When you set `runImmediately` to true, the PHP code will use the `exec` function to run commands on the `command line` immediately. **Careful!
 Even if you do not run the code immediately, a bunch of code will still be executed on the command line to inspect the module.**

-By default running on command line, it will run immediately and when accessing it through http, you will get the script to run in the future.
+By default running on command line, it will run immediately and when accessing it through http the script will not do any actual upgrading, but rather, it will output a bash script to your screen that you can use in the future.

+It is recommended that you use the runImmediate = true option as that is how we test it most of the time.

 ### root directory